Greenbelt Land

 Our design proposed substantial changes to all elevations, but maintained the stunning Arts and Crafts feel from the frontage, re-affirming the style and decadence of the property which had been lost over the years.
 The contemporary rear extension provides the space for modern living but instead of a cliche white square box, it is wrapped in aged copper, to reflect the rural setting whilst providing an ultra-modern impact.

-Within the walled garden an outdoor pool is surrounded by ecologically gainful landscaping to improve biodiversity and environmental protection.
+Within the walled garden an outdoor pool is surrounded by ecologically gainful landscaping, this improves biodiversity and environmental protection.

 Due to the quality and detail within the proposal, the design was approved, providing a home fit for the Conservation Area whilst respecting the openness of the Green Belt.